-Once the goals and strategy have been decided upon, there are a number of skill related topics that the literature and courses address, the majority of which deal with community and economic development.
+Once the goals and strategy have been decided upon, there are a number of skill-related topics that the literature and courses address, the majority of which deal with community and economic development.
 The Midwest Community Development Institute has extensive resources in these two areas, addressing issues such as marketing, private investment, tourism, and globalization.
 This course will not spend much time discussing economic development, as resources on the topic are plentiful and widely available in Brazil through organizations like Sebrae.
 However, community development is a far less common idea in Brazil and will need to be addressed in this grassroots-training course.

 There are various community development topics discussed in the literature.
-Paulo Freire, a Brazilian philosopher and teacher has contributed immensely to the idea of education as a part of community development practice, as education teaches people to be active citizens, not just passive recipients (Neves, 2013, p.
+Paulo Freire, a Brazilian philosopher and teacher, has contributed immensely to the idea of education as a part of community development practice, as education teaches people to be active citizens, not just passive recipients (Neves, 2013, p.
 902).
-De Freitas posits that when an illiterate adult learns to read, he is taking political action, no longer accepting the options previously allowed him (de Freitas, 2007, p.
+De Freitas posits that when an illiterate adult learns to read, he is taking political action, no longer accepting the options previously allowed him by society (de Freitas, 2007, p.
 55).

 Another large part of community development is a focus on community assets.
 Much like the section earlier on resources, this focuses on what is already available within the community.
-When an organizer knows the assets his community has, he can leverage them within the community itself to meet the community’s needs, or he can leverage them outside of the community, creating a demand for those assets (ie. skilled labor work force, experienced preschool teachers, etc.) (Ganz, n.d., Topic 5).
+When an organizer knows the assets his community has, he can utilize them within the community to meet the community’s needs, or he can leverage them outside of the community, creating a demand for those assets (ie. skilled labor work force, experienced preschool teachers, etc.) (Ganz, n.d., Topic 5).

 Teaching Styles

-Another interesting topic that come to light in the literature was the style in which community organizing is taught.
-Several articles expected that the professor model in the classroom the principles of community organizing, empowering students to make decisions, creating shared experiences, and using storytelling to engages people’s emotions.
+Another interesting topic that comes to light in the literature was the style in which community organizing is taught.
+Several articles expected that the professor model in the classroom the principles of community organizing: empowering students to make decisions, creating shared experiences, and using storytelling to engages people’s emotions.

 Decision Case Method

 The decision case method is a variation on the more common case method.
 Gray, Wolfer & Mass (2006) focused extensively on the adjustments made to give the reader/student the ability to make their own decision.
 A standard case study is based on showing the reader what decision was made, focusing on the important details of the case.
-However, in a decision case method more details are given to the circumstance and potentially about the person who has to make the decision (Gary et al., 2006, p.
+However, in a decision case method more details are given to the circumstance and potentially about the person who has to make the decision, while leaving out the final decision actually made (Gary et al., 2006, p.
 93).
-This gives the reader all the necessary information to make an informed decision.
-Not only does it stimulate creative thinking in students, but it also empowers them to make decisions in what are potentially difficult situation (Gary et al., 2006, p.
+This gives the reader all the necessary information so he can make an informed decision.
+Not only does it stimulate creative thinking in students, but it also empowers them to make decisions in what are potentially difficult situations (Gary et al., 2006, p.
 100).
 Gray also suggests that the cases used in teaching be real situations that have been encountered by community organizers in their real life (p.
 93).

 Four Eras Method